pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 not match precisely what your on-premises deployment requires.
 To determine the closest correct choices for your on-prem infrastructure, consult with your Kubernetes administrators.
-You migth have to then edit your manifest manually, based on configuration information they provide to you.
+You might have to then edit your manifest manually, based on configuration information they provide to you.

 ## Example invocation with persistent disk parameters